Signed in as:

-When I was 21, I went up to Vermont for a wedding with my husband, Charlie.
-One morning Charlie's dad asked us if we wanted to walk the dog.
-I, being an outdoorsy girl, of course said yes, definitely!
-We walked through their back yard through some tall grass, over a small creek and onto a golf course.
-I was thinking wow, Vermont is so beautiful.
+When I was 21, I went up to Vermont for a wedding with my husband.
+One morning my husband's dad asked us if we wanted to walk the dog.
+I, being an outdoorsy person, of course said yes, definitely!
+We walked through their backyard through some tall grass, over a small creek and onto a golf course.
+I was thinking wow, Vermont is beautiful.
 Look at those mountains, not realizing my life was about to change.

-We continued walking and walked back through the woods and it was so quiet and beautiful and amazing, coming from a Florida girl.
+We continued walking and walked back through the woods and it was so quiet and beautiful and amazing, coming from a girl from Florida.

 Well the excitement ended there when we came back into the house and I had all these tiny specs on me.
 I thought, maybe it’s just dirt, but when I picked one off of me, it didn’t feel like dirt.
-I told Charlie I was gonna go wash my legs off, so I did and then I googled Lyme disease.
+I told my husband that I was going to go wash my legs off, so I did, and then I googled Lyme disease.

 He came to check on me and said, "I have some too", but he wasn't worried like I was, and just brushed them off.
 When I googled Lyme disease, the website said symptoms include, fatigue, bullseye rash, joint pain and I just thought, oh, I can handle that, even if it is Lyme.
 Ha.

 That weekend we went to the wedding and I felt great.
 We were on the dance floor and all of the sudden it was like I got hit with a ton of bricks.
 I ended up catching a "summer flu".